shivannis/xandr-docs-public/xandr-docs/articles/monetize/optimization-levers.md

 ---
 title: Optimization levers
-description: The article explains optimization levers. ms.date: 10/28/2023
+description: The article guides you on optimizing legacy line item.
+For augmented line item (ALI), users can override learn bids using Optimization levers. ms.date: 10/28/2023
 ---